tonyatliv/game1/README.md

 Then open a browser and go to http://localhost:3000

+To deploy - copy the folder to a web server then access from a browser

 engine.py contains functions that you can call - to draw 'sprites' (2d graphics), play sounds, or read from the keyboard

 ### To start coding

 game.py contains the game structure
 It creates an engine object to handle the connection to the browser.
 This has functions to load files etc.